On Robustness of Finetuned Transformer-based NLP Models: Related Work

 \section{Related Work}

 The NLP community has shown increasing concern for the robustness of pre-trained language models, when exposed to adversarial examples.
 To assess this, various studies have been conducted to examine the models' susceptibility to modifications in the input text.
 Some works investigated modifications including typos or word replacements, while~\citet{li2020bert,jin2020bert,sun2020adv} evaluated the models' capacity to adapt to different data distributions and linguistic phenomena, such as coreference or sarcasm.
 To address the concern for robustness,~\citet{wang2021adversarial} introduced a multi-task benchmark for the evaluation of language models.
+More broadly,~\citet{schiappa2022robustness} perform robustness analysis of video-language models.

 Studies on model probing, such as~\cite{tenney2019you,liu2019roberta,tenney2019bert,hewitt2019structural}, have analyzed the degree to which syntactic and semantic features are captured in the different layers of BERT-like models.
-Additionally, \citet{zhou2021closer} performed a comprehensive analysis of how finetuning affects the representations in the BERT model using a combination of probing and analytical techniques.
+Additionally, \citet{zhou2021closer,merchant2020happens} performed a comprehensive analysis of how finetuning affects the representations in the BERT model using a combination of probing and analytical techniques.

 In terms of similarity metrics,~\citet{voita2019bottom} used a form of canonical correlation analysis (PW-CCA;~\cite{morcos2018insights}) to examine the layer-wise evolution of representations in deep neural networks.
 On the other hand,~\citet{abnar2019blackbox} utilized Representation Similarity Analysis (RSA;~\cite{laakso2000content,kriegeskorte2008representational}) to assess the models' representations.
-In recent work,~\citet{wu2020similarity} applied Centered Kernel Alignment (CKA;~\cite{kornblith2019similarity}) to pre-trained transformers like BERT and GPT-2, focusing mainly on cross-model comparisons.
+In recent work,~\citet{wu2020similarity} applied Centered Kernel Alignment (CKA;~\cite{kornblith2019similarity}) to pre-trained Transformers like BERT and GPT-2, focusing mainly on cross-model comparisons.

-Our study, however, specifically delves into comparing the representations generated by pre-trained and finetuned transformer models, and analyzing their layer-wise similarity and shared invariances.
-Additionally, our work seeks to contribute to the ongoing efforts to better understand the strengths and limitations of transformer models in handling input text perturbations.
+Our study, however, specifically delves into comparing the representations generated by pre-trained and finetuned Transformer models, and analyzing their layer-wise similarity and shared invariances.
+Additionally, our work seeks to contribute to the ongoing efforts to better understand the strengths and limitations of Transformer models in handling input text perturbations.